Foryah/overthewire/README.md

-# overthewire
+# OverTheWire
-Scripts needed to solve CTF wargames from overthewire.org
+Scripts needed to solve some CTF wargames from overthewire.org

+Natas:
+* natas15 - brutus.py